mrspeaker/Omega500/README.md

 - Gfx: DSP on spritesheets (especially a "tint" for images)
 - Gfx: "Post" effects in webgl (see DIGIBOTS & CO.)
 - Utils: Serialize/deserialize levels
-- Math: Swarm/flock algo
 - Maps: block selecting (iso)
 - Jams: Not Ω; but script conversion from WAV/AIFF to MP3 & OGG.
 - Jams: Not Ω; quick set up for grunt/gulp.
-- EXPORT: defaults/conversions for Ejecta (export to iOS)
+- Export: defaults/conversions for Ejecta (export to iOS)

-- Maybe... add the tick/renderable entity automagically:
-    - tick priority
-    - render z-index
+- Better website and examples
-    - add individual or collection.
+- Font - individual letter widths

+Later (or when needed for a game):

+- Math: Swarm/flock algo
+- Polygon objects
+- WebGL renderer

 ## inFAQ: